spring ski coronet peak

-Heidi's Hut also serves a light breakfast plus great espresso coffee all day long!
+Espresso coffee and light breakfast are on offer all day long.
 Enjoy your meal by the fire or on the sun deck where you can enjoy the stunning 180-degree views of the Wakatipu Basin and The Remarkables mountain range.

 The Substation, located on the deck at Coronet Peak, serves quick and tasty food on the go.
 Hot subs and sandwiches are our specialty here, plus hearty soup to takeaway.

 We also serve espresso coffee, a selection of beers and other ready-to-drink options and soft drinks.

 Skiwiland early learning centre caters for children aged from three months to five years of age.
 It's a fully licensed registered Early Learning Centre with the NZ Ministry of Education, so you can enjoy your time skiing or snowboarding, knowing that your children will be comfortable, safe and happy.
 Indoor and outdoor activities are provided for those kids aged two and above and including playtime in the snow with our fully qualified staff.
 Skiwiland offers three age specific programmes and you can find all details, including a booking form, below.